These restrictions apply to the features described in Stored Programs and Views.

 The restrictions for stored functions also apply to triggers.
 There are also some restrictions specific to triggers.

 Stored routines cannot contain arbitrary SQL statements.
 The following statements are not permitted:

 DEALLOCATE PREPARE) can be used in stored procedures, but not stored functions or triggers.
 Thus, stored functions and triggers cannot use dynamic SQL (where you construct statements as strings and then execute them).

 Generally, statements not permitted in SQL prepared statements are also not permitted in stored programs.
-For a list of statements supported as prepared statements, see SQL Syntax for Prepared Statements.
+For a list of statements supported as prepared statements, see Prepared SQL Statement Syntax.
 Exceptions are

 GET DIAGNOSTICS, which are not permissible as prepared statements but are permitted in stored programs.

 Because local variables are in scope only during stored program execution, references to them are not permitted in prepared statements created within a stored program.
 Prepared statement scope is the current session, not the stored program, so the statement could be executed after the program ends, at which point the variables would no longer be in scope.
 For example,

 SELECT ...
 INTOcannot be used as a prepared statement.
 This restriction also applies to stored procedure and function parameters.
 See PREPARE Syntax.